Cosmic Background Explorer: Intrinsic anisotropy of CMB

 The DMR was able to spend four years mapping the detectable anisotropy of cosmic background radiation as it was the only instrument not dependent on the dewar's supply of helium to keep it cooled.
 This operation was able to create full sky maps of the CMB by subtracting out galactic emissions and dipole at various frequencies.
-The cosmic microwave background fluctuations are extremely faint, only one part in 100,000 compared to the 2.73 kelvins average temperature of the radiation field.
+The cosmic microwave background fluctuations are extremely faint, only one part in 100,000 compared to the 2.73 K average temperature of the radiation field.
 The cosmic microwave background radiation is a remnant of the Big Bang and the fluctuations are the imprint of density contrast in the early universe.
 The density ripples are believed to have produced structure formation as observed in the universe today: clusters of galaxies and vast regions devoid of galaxies.

 Detecting early galaxies

 DIRBE also detected 10 new far-IR emitting galaxies in the region not surveyed by IRAS as well as nine other candidates in the weak far-IR that may be spiral galaxies.
 Galaxies that were detected at the 140 and 240 μm were also able to provide information on very cold dust (VCD).
 At these wavelengths, the mass and temperature of VCD can be derived.
 When these data were joined with 60 and 100 μm data taken from IRAS, it was found that the far-infrared luminosity arises from cold (≈17–22 K) dust associated with diffuse H I region cirrus clouds, 15-30% from cold (≈19 K) dust associated with molecular gas, and less than 10% from warm (≈29 K) dust in the extended low-density H II regions.